-Reserves are allocated between unrestricted and, if applicable, restricted reserves.
+Reserves are allocated between unrestricted and, if applicable, restricted reserves whereby the donor has designated a specific purpose and therefore the University is restricted in its use of these funds.

 W. Agency Arrangements

 The Group acts as an agent when collecting funds on behalf of students, for instance funds collected for scholarships or support funding.
 Funds collected on behalf of students are not recognised in the Statement of Income but are recognised on the Balance Sheet.
 The Group retains and recognises in revenue a commission for administering scholarship funding to students.
 Funds on behalf of students are shown in note 23.